 Accessories

-Typical O-ring accessories include: assembly greases and lubricants, O-ring kits, extraction tools and measuring cones.
-To find out what might benefit you most, talk to your manufacturer.
+Typical accessories for O-rings encompass assembly greases and lubricants, kits, extraction tools, and measuring cones.
+To discover which options would serve you best, consider consulting with your manufacturer.

 Installation

-4. Make sure that the O-ring is uniformly stretched, not just stretched on one side.
+- Ensure that the O-ring is evenly stretched all around, not just on one side.

-6. Ensure that the seal is not twisted in the gland or groove.
+- Ensure that the seals are not twisted in the glands or grooves.

 Proper Care for O-Rings